TheVoiceLab/working-prototypes/unsupervised-learning/diffusion_gan_comparison/README.md

 Included because:
 - They avoid adversarial instability
 - They produce high‑fidelity, diverse samples
-- They represent the current state of the art
+- They may not look like real digits